PerioHEALTH and Implants

 • Dental implants don't require reducing other teeth, as a tooth-supported bridge does.
 Because nearby teeth are not altered to support the implant, more of your own teeth are left intact, improving long-term oral health.

-You may be referred by either your dentist, or family/friends.
+You may be referred by either your dentist or family and friends.
 Initially, you will have a detailed examination and consultation appointment to help decide if a dental implant is appropriate for you.
 If it is, you will be given specific information about the process and costs, and any further questions answered.

 Usually, by the day after placement, you should be able to carry on with your everyday life and return to work.
 Appointments with either your dentist or another specialist will be booked for you in the weeks and months ahead to create the crown, which is the final step in your journey towards an amazing new tooth.